But to do so, you’ll need to give feedback — and you’ll need to give it well.

 Giving feedback and gathering feedback

 If you’ve ever felt attacked, picked on, or micromanaged at work, you know what it does to a person.
-You feel withdrawn, defensive, and hurt.
+You end up feeling withdrawn, defensive, and hurt.

-In order for your relationships with clients to be as fruitful and effective as possible, feedback has to flow both ways.
-Set the conditions early so that feedback — both positive and critical — is normalized and celebrated.
+In order for your relationships with clients to be as fruitful and effective as possible, feedback has to be normalized, and it has to flow both ways.
+Set the conditions early so that feedback — both positive and critical — happens regularly and is a catalyst for growth.

-When delivered well, feedback is a tool for growth that can help your clients set their course to success.
+When delivered well, feedback can help your clients set their course to success.